itstaraking/EasyBasketball/README.md

 # Easy Basketball
-Basketball is a sport game beloved by many.
-It is no wonder that basketball shooter game is also a favorite of many that love casual games.
-This is a simple, free-play shooter game created using Unity Game Engine, coded in C# and published on Google Play.
+Basketball is a sport beloved by many.
+It is no surprise that casual basketball shooter games are also a favorite of mobile gamers.
+Easy Basketball is a simple, free-play shooter game created built with Unity Game Engine, coded in C# and published on Google Play.

-### Here is a snippet of the code
+### Code Preview

 ![EasyBasketballCode](https://itstaraking.github.io/EasyBasketball/easybasketabllcode.png)